Models

 - Parameters

-) – number of epochs to train modellatent_dim (
+epochs (int) – number of epochs to train model

-) – latent dimension size for user vectorshidden_dim (
+latent_dim (int) – latent dimension size for user vectors

-) – hidden dimension size for encoder and decoderdropout (
+hidden_dim (int) – hidden dimension size for encoder and decoder

-) – ReduceLROnPlateau reducing factor. new_lr = lr * factorpatience (
+factor (float) – ReduceLROnPlateau reducing factor. new_lr = lr * factor

 DDPG (Experimental)